EmilStenstrom/mybgg/README.md

 ### Common Setup Issues

 **"No games imported" error**:
-- Check that your BGG username in `config.toml` is correct (no spaces, special characters)
+- Check that your BGG username in `config.ini` is correct (no spaces, special characters)
 - Make sure your BoardGameGeek collection is set to public ([BGG Collection Settings](https://boardgamegeek.com/collection/settings))
 - Verify you have games marked as "owned" in your BGG collection
 - Try the validation script: `python scripts/validate_setup.py`